 - Ideally, you should get up when the sun rises.
-When we see daylight, we stop producing the sleep hormone melatonin and start getting ready for the day ahead. - Do yoga or go for a walk before breakfast. - Do important tasks at 11:00 a.m., when your brain is working the best. - Weightlifting sessions are best done at midday that's when your muscles are the strongest. - The best time to run or ride a bike is 5:00 p.m., when your lung capacity - important for endurance sports - is at its greatest. - Go to bed between 9:00 p.m. and 11:00 p.m.
+When we see daylight, we stop producing the sleep hormone melatonin and start getting ready for the day ahead. - Do yoga or go for a walk before breakfast. - Do important tasks at 11.00 a.m., when your brain is working best. - Weightlifting sessions are best done at midday that's when your muscles are strongest. - The best time to run or cycle is 5.00 p.m., when your lung capacity - important for endurance sports - is at its greatest. - Go to bed between 9.00 p.m. and 11.00 p.m.
 This is when your body temperature starts to go down and the brain begins producing melatonin.